Updated: Nov 24

 Wrongful termination settlements depend on a lot of factors, including:

 Your current employment status

 How your current and future employment was affected

-Again, wrongful termination or retaliation settlements can change depending on who's filing claims.
-It could also depend on your ability to prove that your employer, supervisor, or co-workers committed illegal actions under
+Again, wrongful termination or retaliation settlements vary depending on who's filing the claim, the evidence, and the reasons why you were terminated.
+You must prove that your employer, supervisor, or co-workers committed illegal actions under California Employment Law.

 What Is A Typical Employment Lawsuit Settlement In California?